felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 There are still quite a lot of quirks to be worked out.
 But this system allowed me to **optimize the neural network hyperparameters that would have taken one month locally**.
 Most importantly, I felt more "free" to **try out more far-fetched ideas without slowing down ongoing model training**.
 At peak, 6 models were training at the same time.
 Without this system, I would not be able to make an ensemble used in the final submission in time.

-I believed this could be quite handy to other Kaggle competitions that requires neural network training such as Image recognition.
+I believed this could be quite handy to other Kaggle competitions that requires neural network training.
 Let me know if you were interested, and I could clean up my code for this part.

 ---